Death toll during pandemic far exceeds totals reported by countries, WHO says - The Boston Globe

+Nearly 15 million more people died during the pandemic than would have in normal times, the World Health Organization said Thursday, a staggering measure of COVID-19’s true toll that laid bare how vastly country after country has undercounted victims.

-In Mexico, the excess death toll during the first two years of the pandemic was twice as high as the government’s official tally of COVID-19 deaths.
+In Mexico, the excess death toll during the first two years of the pandemic was twice as high as the government’s official tally of COVID-19 deaths, the WHO found.

 In Egypt, excess deaths were roughly 12 times as great as the official COVID-19 toll.